-a.
-The Land Use Bylaw shall include areas subject to erosion and flood risk in the Environmental Risk (ER) Zone.
+- a.
+The Land Use Bylaw shall include areas subject to erosion and flood risk in the Environmental Risk (ER) Zone. - b.

-- b.
 Council shall work in cooperation with the Province to develop best management practices to address coastal hazards and will make information on coastal and other flood risks available to the public. - c.
-The Bylaw shall require a provincial coastal hazard assessment prior to the review of a development or subdivision application on a lot adjacent to a wetland or watercourse, or in flood risk areas as identified by the Province. - d.
-The Bylaw shall establish vertical and horizontal setbacks between new developments and eroding shorelines to provide sufficient distance to ensure that the adverse effects of erosion or flooding do not endanger the development over its life. - e.
+The Land Use Bylaw shall require a provincial coastal hazard assessment prior to the review of a development or subdivision application on a lot adjacent to a wetland or watercourse, or in flood risk areas as identified by the Province. - d.
+The Land Use Bylaw shall establish vertical and horizontal setbacks between new developments and eroding shorelines to provide sufficient distance to ensure that the adverse effects of erosion or flooding do not endanger the development over its life, cause risk to public safety, or result in environmental contamination. - e.
 Council shall continue to update erosion and flood risk data and related standards as new data and information is made available from the Province or other sources on the delineation of wetlands and water sources, and changes to the location of coastline over time.